Aidan-A-2008/Python-Speed-Tester/README.md

+#DUE TO THIS PROJECT NOT BEING UPDATED IN 2 YEARS, THIS PROJECT/REPO IS NOW ARCHIVED AND WILL NO LONGER BE WORKED ON!
 # Python Speed Test

 A Python code written to test your internet speed.
 More of a proof of concept as wifi speeds change so frequently that this will not be the most reliable internet speed tester.